create2-labs/cafe-discovery/README.md

 ## Risk Scoring

+### Wallet Risk Score

-The risk score (0.0 to 1.0, where higher = higher risk) is calculated based on:
+The wallet risk score (0.0 to 1.0, where higher = higher risk) is calculated based on:

 1. **Base Risk**: NIST Level 1 (ECDSA-secp256k1) contributes 0.5 base risk (quantum-broken)
 2. **Network Exposure**: Each network where the key is exposed adds up to 0.4 risk